 Well my friends, my refrigerator came back from the dead.
 I’m not even joking.
 Last night, after I announced which fridge I was going to buy and after 3 days of the current fridge NOT running, we heard it click on and start running.
 On it’s own!
 And this morning I woke up to ice being dropped into the bin.
-What the…?
+What the…???
 I know that I should feel some form of relief that I don’t have to spend the money, but I really wanted a new fridge.
-So I suppose today I’ll be running food back upstairs.
+This means I’ll be running food back upstairs.
 My thighs better look amazing after this.

 What I really like about this sheet pan lasagna recipe is you don’t need a special lasagna pan!
 Your well-loved, rimmed sheet pan will do the job!
 Simply layer it up and slide it into your oven and 40 minutes later… lasagna!
 This kind of recipe is great for feeding a small crowd or large family.
 And bonus!
 It’s also ridiculously easy.

 Because who doesn’t love lasagna?

 To Make This Sheet Pan Lasagna You Will Need:

 - hot Italian sausage

 - lean ground beef